hirosystems/stacks.js/PULL_REQUEST_TEMPLATE.md

 Provide context on how tests should be performed.

+1. Is testing required for this change?
-1. If it’s a bug fix, list steps to reproduce the bug
+2. If it’s a bug fix, list steps to reproduce the bug
-2. Briefly mention affected code paths
+3. Briefly mention affected code paths
-3. List other affected projects if possible
+4. List other affected projects if possible
-4. Things to watch out for when testing
+5. Things to watch out for when testing